TJ Friedl Player Props: Reds vs. Marlins

 TJ Friedl At The Plate

-- Among qualified hitters in MLB, his batting average ranks 23rd, his on-base percentage ranks 40th, and he is 60th in the league in slugging.
+- Among qualified hitters, he ranks 22nd in batting average, while his on-base percentage ranks 42nd and he is 56th in slugging.

-- Friedl has picked up an RBI in 29.7% of his games this season, with more than one RBI in 11.0% of his games.
-He has also plated three or more runs in five contests.
+- Friedl will look to extend his four-game hitting streak.
+He's batting .316 with two homers over the course of his last games.

-- In 36 of 91 games this season, he has scored, and eight of those games included multiple runs.
+- Friedl has had at least one RBI in 30.4% of his games this year (28 of 92), with two or more RBI 10 times (10.9%).
+He has also accounted for three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.